zmrlft/GreenWall/README.md

 Make sure git is installed on your computer.

+### GitHub OAuth Login (Optional)

+You can use GitHub OAuth to automatically fill in your username and email.
+See [OAuth Configuration Guide](docs/OAUTH_USAGE.en.md) for setup instructions.

 ![app screenshot](/docs/images/appnew_en.png)

 Download the application, open it, and let your creativity flow!
 Generating a repository may take a while.
 After generation, copy the repository folder and enter it to continue.